brettcoppolo/PedalBuildingStuff/README.md

 # Pedal Building Stuff

-Just a few of the things that I find useful for guitar pedal building.
-Some of the items I've either created myself or have gathered from other generous folks that have made them available for use.
+Just a few of the things that I find useful for guitar pedal building and designing enclosure graphics.

 ## UV Printing Starter Templates